spaceapi-community/my-hackerspace/README.md

 ### The Widget

-The image for the widget is specifed in the Hackspace endpoind specified as JSON.
+The image for the widget is specified in the SpaceAPI endpoint JSON.
 Have a look at the [schema documentation](https://spaceapi.io/docs/) to make your hackspace more pretty!